We may see the need of having to edit sometime Hosts file from your computer to create a mapping between an IP address and a domain name.

 To review the changes in the Hosting server while another server DNS point to the solution is to edit the Hosts file .

 Host OS X file is a file where the system stores the correspondence between Internet domain names and IP addresses.
-Until it began to use servers DNS , the Host file was responsible for resolving domain names.
-Today you do not need but know how to modify the Host file in OS X may be interesting.
-For example, we may be useful to block access to certain web pages.
+Until it began to use servers DNS , the Host file is responsible for resolving domain names.

 sudo pico /private/etc/hosts